 Applications will be accepted until the applicant pool meets our criteria.
 Candidates will be chosen based a combination of merit and their potential to benefit from this residency.

-Thanks to a recent development we have enhanced the 2019 residency with new dates and up to two sessions that run at the same time as the school is in session, benefitting the Four Pillars artists with increased interactions with the influx of visiting artists associated with the school.
+The 2020 residency will run in two sessions at the same time as the school is in session, benefitting the Four Pillars artists with increased interactions with the influx of visiting artists associated with the school.

 The Four Pillars artist residency is designed to promote artists beyond school who are working to build their careers and connect with audiences.

 If you are currently enrolled in or working on a portfolio for a degree granting undergraduate, post baccalaureate, MFA or certificate program please consider applying to the Mount Gretna School of Art's Intensive Program or Studio Seminar.
 We may refer you to one of these programs if we determine it will benefit you more than Four Pillars.

 Applicants are selected on the basis of merit and our assessment of the potential benefit this residency may have.
 We also seek a diverse demographic of artists.

 Early to mid-career artists are encouraged to apply.

 This residency is open to all eligible applicants so that you do not need to have been a MGSoA alumni to apply.
 However two of the four residency spots may be reserved for qualified and deserving MGSoA alumni.
 A special purpose of this residency is to reconnect MGSoA alumni with non-alumni artists of the residency and the community of Mount Gretna.

 Applicants must clear a criminal background check, especially with regards to sex offences.

 Applicants must be at least 21 years old.